cth/QsubCmds.jl/README.md

-### ClusterSubmitExternal
+### QsubCmds

-ClusterSubmitExternal is package for Julia intented to make it easy to submit "shell scripts" represented as Julia external commands on a HPC cluster.
+QsubCmds is package for Julia intented to make it easy to submit "shell scripts" represented as Julia external commands on a HPC cluster.